wp-plugins/edutrac-authentication/readme.txt

 = Where do I go to get an authenication token? =

-You can visit the eduTrac <a href="http://community.7mediaws.org/projects/edutrac/wiki/RESTful_API">community site</a> for instructions on retrieving an authentication token.
+<a href="http://www.edutracerp.com/auth-token/1.1/">Click here</a> to generate an api key.

 = My administrator account for WordPress doesn't work anymore! =